JSignoretGenest/Behaviour/README.md

 *Uses common image processing methods to retrieve mouse contour, center of gravity, as well as a motion measure (frame-to-frame change in surface).
 Works for RGB and thermal movies.*
+*Movies can be processed in batches, making the process time-efficient as recordings from a same paradigm/cohort will share similar characteristics.*
 ![image](https://github.com/user-attachments/assets/c175bb36-4251-4e63-b466-bcca9b22428f)
 ![image](https://github.com/user-attachments/assets/d465ea2c-ccc3-4ea2-a152-5a90626488ea)